louis-prudhomme/haurakleu-project/report/report.md

 ## Procedures PRC_REPORT_*

+Those procedures represent the ability of the user to interact with reports.
+Their are four of them, `CONSULT`, `COPY`, `DOWNLOAD` and `PRINT`.

+Their name are pretty self-explanatory in what each procedure represents.

+Besides, they are very few and slight differences between them ; they basically work in the exact same way.

+- They call to `FUN_IS_ALLOWED` to know if the given user can perform the operation on the given report
+- If `FUN_IS_ALLOWED` greenlights the request, the corresponding field in audit table `ADT_REPORT` is incremented by one on the record of the given report

+In fact, `FUN_IS_ALLOWED` does all the heavy lifting for these procedures ; there is only two differences between all of them :
+1. They all update different fields in the  audit table `ADT_REPORT` (`prints` for `PRC_REPORT_PRINT`, *etc*)
+2. They may have different confidentiality levels ; as per the requirements, we consider `COPY`, `DOWNLOAD` and `PRINT` as level-1 confidentiality operations (which can only be executed on a level-1 confidentiality report) and `CONSULT` to be a level-2 (execution up to level-2 report)

 ## Function FUN_MOST_WANTED_REPORTS (ne garder que celle-ci ou FUN_REPORTS_BY_KEYWORD ?)

 ## Function FUN_REPORTS_BY_KEYWORD (ne garder que celle-ci ou FUN_MOST_WANTED_REPORTS ?)